lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="macros">Pre-processor Directives</h4>

-Any macros shall not be indented, the surrounded code shall be formatted as if the macro doesn't exist.
+Don't indent macros, format the surrounded code as if the macro doesn't exist.

 **Do**: